 For many people, days like these require …

-– arriving home later than usual to clear their driveways and sidewalks
+- arriving home later than usual to clear their driveways and sidewalks, and

 I credit this recipe to my mother-in-law.
 She introduced me to all kinds of new recipes and I loved adding her discoveries to my collection.
 I have modified this one over the years, but I always think of the first time she made this for us.
 It is my go-to recipe to make and deliver to friends who are going through difficult times.
 Never underestimate the power of prayer and a warm meal … especially a warm meal that has been blessed by prayer.